-Ian Millhiser is the Senior Constitutional Policy Analyst for American Progress, where his work focuses on the Constitution and the judiciary.
+Ian Millhiser is a Senior Fellow at American Progress.
+His work focuses on the Constitution and the judiciary.

 Ian previously was a Policy Analyst and Blogger for ThinkProgress, held the open government portfolio for CAP’s Doing What Works project, and was a Legal Research Analyst with ThinkProgress during the nomination and confirmation of Justice Sonia Sotomayor to the United States Supreme Court.
 He also clerked for Judge Eric L. Clay of the United States Court of Appeals for the Sixth Circuit, and has worked as an attorney with the National Senior Citizens Law Center’s Federal Rights Project, as assistant director for communications with the American Constitution Society, and as a Teach For America corps member in the Mississippi Delta.